The St. Joseph chapel in Zákupy was built in 1698 by Gian Gastone de' Medici and his wife,

 Gian Gastone wanted to live in Prague or Florence, but she would have none of it.
 Gian Gastone did return to Zákupy as per the Holy Roman Emperor and Holy Roman Empress's advice.
 Nevertheless, their reconciliation was brief, and Gian Gastone left for Hamburg in October 1703, only to return to Prague the next February.
-Gian Gastone requisitioned the help of Pope Clement XI, who sent the Archbishop of Prague to tell his wife she had to move to Florence with Gian Gastone.
+Gian Gastone requisitioned the help of Pope Clement XI, who sent the Archbishop of Prague a letter to tell Anna Maria she had to move to Florence with Gian Gastone.
 Gian Gastone's father appealed to her to fulfil her marital duties and bear them a child.
 She was incensed, replying that there was no point going with him because he was "absolutely impotent".
 However, erectile disfunction was not the problem; sexual orientation was.
-Gian Gastone's finally conceded defeat and recalled Gian Gastone to Florence in 1708; he never saw his wife again.
-The Medici family became extinct in the male line with him.
+Gian Gastone's family finally conceded defeat and recalled Gian Gastone to Florence in 1708.
+He never saw his wife again and this is how the Medici family became extinct in the male line with him.
 One of the most powerful families in the world became extinct because of what happened, or did not happen, in Zakupy....